patternfly/patternfly-ng/README.md

+# DEPRECATED

+This project is no longer active.
+Please see [patternfly-react](https://github.com/patternfly/patternfly-react) for React based components.

+# PatternFly-Ng

 [![Build Status](https://travis-ci.org/patternfly/patternfly-ng.svg?branch=master)](https://travis-ci.org/patternfly/patternfly-ng) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 Welcome to PatternFly-Ng.
-This is a library of common Angular components for use with the PatternFly reference implementation.
+This is a library of common Angular 6 components for use with the PatternFly 3 reference implementation.
 Below is information on how to get started using PatternFly-ng.
 If you wish to contribute to PatternFly-ng, please go to our [Contributions page][contributing].

 - Web site: https://www.patternfly.org
 - API Docs: http://www.patternfly.org/patternfly-ng/